 Be sure to pack earplugs to block out any noise and an eye mask to help you get to sleep faster!

 You’re going to be in your seat for a long time, so prioritise comfort over fashion and looking good!
 Wear your comfiest clothes, be it jogging pants, hoodie or whatever, just make sure you wear them, as it will make it much easier to cope with a long haul flight!

 I sometimes wonder how people wear jeans or suits on long journeys.
 The thought of sitting on a plane for hours in uncomfortable clothes is horrible.
 Whatever works for you in the comfort department, make sure you wear it!

-Knowing how to pack a carry-on for your flight can make the world of difference.
-Comfortable clothes and some essential toiletries can go a long way to making your flight that little bit more comfy!
+Knowing how to pack a carry-on for your flight can make a world of difference.
+Comfortable clothes and some essential toiletries can go a long way to making your flight that little bit comfier!

 This one is very important.
 The humidity in aeroplane cabins is intentionally low to prevent the aluminium hull from corrosion.
-This is not ideal for humans as it starts to affect our body.
-To counter-act this, ensure you drink lots of water throughout the flight.
+This is not ideal for humans as it starts to affect our bodies.
+To counteract this, ensure you drink lots of water throughout the flight.

 Try and aim for a glass every hour or so and avoid caffeine and alcohol, as these will only cause you to become more dehydrated!
 Bring a refillable bottle with you, but be sure to fill it up after you have gone through security!
 This way you have more than one source of water!